ksani1/ksani1/README.md

 - 🚀 Spearheaded the GlobalShala initiative, integrating educational programs with technological advancements
 - ⚡ Improved team productivity by 23% through implementation of agile project management methodologies
 - 🌟 Introduced the GlobalShala initiative, combining education and technological progress

-### 🌐 Software Engineer | Ecobank (MAR 2021 - APR 2023)
-- 🤖 Developed and deployed advanced machine learning models using Python and the BERT LLM architecture, increasing customer engagement by 30%.
-- 📊 Engineered and optimized specialized datasets for Natural Language Processing (NLP) applications, improving model accuracy by 23%.
-- 🎨 Created a responsive user interface for a banking chatbot using Flutter, enhancing user experience and accessibility.
-- 🛡️ Developed an NLP model for detecting fraudulent insurance claims, utilizing SQL to achieve a 12% reduction in fraudulent claims.
-- 🗄️ Managed and optimized SQL databases to support machine learning applications, ensuring efficient data retrieval and storage.
-- 🚀 Spearheaded initiatives to integrate AI-driven solutions into banking services, improving operational efficiency and customer satisfaction.

 ### Technical Skills: